Esri/arcgis-maps-sdk-swift-toolkit/Documentation/OverviewMap/README.md

 ***REMOVED***
 ```

-### Displaying a custom marker symbol and scale factor for a `SceneView`'s viewpoint.
+### Displaying a custom marker symbol and scale factor for a `SceneView`'s viewpoint

 ```swift
 SceneView(scene: scene)